 The herpes simplex virus, also known as HSV, is an infection that causes herpes.
 Herpes can appear in various parts of the body, most commonly on the genitals or mouth.
 There are two types of the herpes simplex virus.
 HSV-1: Primarily causes oral herpes, and is generally responsible for cold sores and fever blisters around the mouth and on the face.
 HSV-2: Primarily causes genital herpes, and is generally responsible for genital herpes outbreaks.
 (Source: Health Line)

-These are type of viruses that causes disease or effect humans.
+These are a type of viruses that causes disease or affect humans.
 Human viruses come in many types and have a wide range of effects.
 Some make us sick for a day or two before going away, while others are lifelong.
 Some are a minor annoyance, while others, such as HIV, can cause life-threatening problems.
 Here is a list of human viruses that might interest you.

 Hydrophilic Viruses Definition

 Viruses that do not have a lipid envelope are called hydrophilic (water-loving) viruses.
-These viruses (such as polio virus, coxsackievirus) are more resistant to chemicals since they do not have the sensitive lipid layer on their outside.
+These viruses (such as poliovirus, coxsackievirus) are more resistant to chemicals since they do not have the sensitive lipid layer on their outside.
 (Source: RDH)

 Negative Sense RNA Viruses

-Negative strand RNA viruses are also known as an antisense-strand RNA viruses.
+Negative strand RNA viruses are also known as antisense-strand RNA viruses.
 A virus whose genetic information consists of a single strand of RNA that is the negative or antisense strand which does not encode mRNA (messenger RNA).
 Examples of negative-strand RNA viruses include influenza virus, measles viruses, and rabies virus.
 (Source: Medicine Net)

 Positive Sense RNA Viruses

 Viruses that can be transmitted to the fetus and cause infection and tissue damage are called teratogenic viruses or teratogens.
 Five are known to be teratogenic viruses in humans: cytomegalovirus, rubella, herpes simplex, Venezuelan equine encephalitis, and varicella viruses.
-Other viruses which can infect and produce disease in the fetus are influenza, rubeola, Western equine encephalitis, variola, vaccinia, hepatitis B, echoviruses, and poliovirus.
+Other viruses that can infect and produce disease in the fetus are influenza, rubeola, Western equine encephalitis, variola, vaccinia, hepatitis B, echoviruses, and poliovirus.
 (Source: Link Springer)